orbeon/orbeon-forms-doc/xforms/events-extensions.md

 In this example, the handler will catch events that happen not only in the current XBL scope, but also those in nested XBL scopes.

 This is an advanced feature and should be used wisely.
-As of 2012-06-08, it is used in Orbeon Forms by the error summary (`fr:error-summary`) and by Form Builder.
+It is used in Orbeon Forms by the error summary (`fr:error-summary`) and by Form Builder.

 ## Orbeon Forms extension events